 8. No Ordovician bedrock formation may be considered as scour resistant rock.

-C. Except as noted in BDM Section 305.2.1.2.b.(A), locate the bottom of footings founded on non-scour resistant rock at least one foot below the rock scour depth as calculated according to HEC 18.
+C. Except as noted in BDM Section 305.2.1.2.b.(A) and 305.2.1.2.b.(C), locate the bottom of footings founded on non-scour resistant rock at least one foot below the rock scour depth as calculated according to HEC 18.
 If historical evidence of scour deeper than the calculated depth in the rock foundation material at or near the footing location is available, spread footings foundations shall not be used.

 305.3.1.2 PILE DRIVING HAMMERS